 Here's how to read the testimonials:

-- In the search field, enter the name of the university.
+- In the search field on the info platform, enter the name of the university.

 - Click on the university below the world map.

 - On the info page, click on "Erfahrungsberichte".